alexcasalboni/unleash-edge-fork/docs/quickstart.md

 ## Why Unleash Edge

 You can think of Unleash Edge as a lightweight proxy layer between your SDKs and your Unleash instance.

 Its goal is to expose the same HTTP interface while providing higher throughput.

 <Tabs>
   <TabItem value="performance" label="Performance & UX" default>
     Especially for frontend clients, Unleash Edge helps you reduce latency for flag resolution by running closer to your users.
 For example, Unleash Edge could run on a global CDN (Content Delivery Network) or as part of your on-premises infrastructure.

-    Setting up one or more Edge nodes helps you distribute traffic across multiple nodes and reduce the load on your Unleash instance.
+    Setting up one or more Edge nodes helps you distribute traffic and reduce the load on your Unleash instance.
 By default, Unleash Edge relies on in-memory caching, but you can configure it to use Redis or the local filesystem.
   </TabItem>
   <TabItem value="security" label="Security & resilience">
     From a security standpoint, Unleash Edge lets you expose a single, SDK-compatible endpoint without opening your Unleash instance to the public, thus reducing the attack surface.